 Accordingly, these are all short 6-to-18 month duration loans with typical interest rates in the 9 to 12% range.
 The minimum investment is $5,000.
 Patch of Land is a particular favorite of mine because when it comes to crowdfunding, I only do first position loans.

 Their mission has always been to cater to the non-accredited investor with residential fix and flip projects using both first and second position debt with an investment minimum at an unbelievable $10 to participate!
-They advertise average returns of 10% since their founding in 2013.
-A BIG non-financial restriction for GroundFloor, however, is that you must be a resident of one these eight states to invest.
+They advertise average returns of 10% since their founding in 2013—and since January of 2018, GroundFloor has become available nationwide.

 So, when I’m going on a site looking for a debt deal, there are some pretty standard elements presented to you in the user interface.
 Besides the standard array of pictures, you will see the overall loan size, which in this case is $147,000 with an interest rate of 10.25% and a 12-month term.
 You will also be presented with the after repair value (ARV) percentage, which ideally should be below 65% to 70%.
 There’s a graph indicating what percentage of the loan has been funded, and from my experience, most projects will fund anywhere from a few days to a week from the time they are listed.